 The FZ330 writes its imaging data to SDXC cards, while the A7 uses SDXC or Memory Stick PRO Duo cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-FZ330 and Sony Alpha A7 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The FZ330 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the A7 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A7 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A7 was succeeded by the Sony A7 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic FZ330 Manual (free pdf) or the online Sony A7 Manual.
+Further information on the features and operation of the FZ330 and A7 can be found, respectively, in the Panasonic FZ330 Manual (free pdf) or the online Sony A7 Manual.